 READY TO USE DIGITAL RESOURCES

-Going paperless is great for the environment and certainly, a digital option helps the teacher utilize the equipment we have been given.
+Digital resources are great for the environment and certainly, a digital option helps the teacher utilize the equipment we have been given.
 You can use them on Smartboards, with literacy stations, and for independent work.
 We also know there will be times where a paper copy may be preferred.
-I love color, and with digital, that’s a great perk.
+I love color, and with digital resources, that’s a great perk.
 I also like black and white PDFs for printing because it saves on ink.
 All of the resources in my store are getting a conversion.
 I am working through all 400 of them (one at a time which takes time) to give customers the flexibility to choose.
 Below are a few you might check out: